-After registering, you will get an email from our Community team with an overview of the mandatory steps you need to take to get closer to becoming an eligible tester for paid projects.
+After registering, you will get an email from Testlio Co-Founder Kristel with an overview of the mandatory steps you need to take to get closer to becoming an eligible tester for paid projects.
 You can track your progress via your dashboard.

 Here are the steps to complete:

-- Competency Assessment Test (CAT) - the CAT test is used to validate your bug reporting skills, ability to download pre-public release builds and includes a quick Testlio platform course.
+Competency Assessment Test (CAT) - the CAT test is used to validate your issue reporting skills and ability to download pre-public release builds.

-- Working Schedule - we take into account your working preferences to eliminate unsuitable cycle invites.
+Working Schedule - we take into account your working preferences to eliminate unsuitable run invites.

-- Payment details - please make sure to link your Payoneer or Paypal account.
-This way we can send you weekly payments after testing cycles.
+Payment details - please make sure to link your Payoneer or Paypal account.
+This way we can send you weekly payments after testing runs.

 At Testlio, we have different capability options for testers based on skills and performance.
-After completing all the above-mentioned mandatory steps, you will unlock capability flows that will be accessible under the “Next Steps” section on your dashboard.
+After completing all the above-mentioned mandatory steps, you will unlock capability flows that will be accessible under the “Your testing capabilities” section on your dashboard.

 Capabilities are as follows:

-2. Livestream Testing - Take this test if you want to participate in projects that require Charles Network logs.
+2. Livestream Testing (currently not listed on the platform) -Take this test if you want to participate in projects that require Charles Network logs.
 These projects include testing live streams for sports events.
 Read more about livestream testing here.

 3. Localization Testing (coming soon) - Localization testing requires a good cultural knowledge and language grasp.
 Read more about localization testing here.